nih-sparc/ttl-sync-script/README.md

 `python3 -m venv venv`
 `source ./venv/bin/activate`

-### Install and run Docker
-You need to have Docker installed on you computer as localstack runs witin a docker container

-### Setup localstack
-With your virtual environment activated install localstack.
-The script is written to leverage DynamoDB to store a mapping between the TTL ids and the Blackfynn Ids for providing the ability to synchronize the metadata.
-Currently it assumes the user mocks DynamoDB using localstack.

-`pip3 install localstack/localstack`

-Run localstack and make super proper ports are open:

-`docker run -p 4569:4569 localstack/localstack`

 ### Setup Environment Variables
 The script relies on a certain number of environment variables: